Invoice vs. Receipt: What’s the Difference?

 Receipts aren’t just a way for your clients to confirm a payment was made, they’re also useful for you as a business owner.
 Once an invoice has been paid, attach a receipt to document that it’s no longer outstanding.

 This helps to ensure that you don’t accidentally request the same payment twice, confusing clients and causing an accounting mess.

-The easiest way to create an invoice is to use an invoice template or Invoicing Toolkit, especially if you invoice frequently.
+The easiest way to create an invoice is to use an invoice template, especially if you invoice frequently.